A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Numerical Results

 To further demonstrate the performance of AS-PPA, we expand the data scale to $n=2000,\ p=10000$.
-This scale is already beyond the reach of Gurobi, because it needs to generate a matrix of 1999000$\times$10000, occupying nearly 150G of memory which is out of the reach for our laptop.
+This scale is already beyond the reach of Gurobi, because it needs to generate a matrix of 1999000$\times$10000, occupying nearly 150G of memory, exceeding the capacity of our laptop.
 So we only show the results of AS-PPA in Table \ref{tab-num-9}.
 It can be seen that AS-PPA is quite efficient, even for the difficult example E2.
 In particular, for the Cauchy distribution of $\Sigma_3$ in E2, it takes less than one minute to return a solution.